kallakata/k8s_cli/README.md

 A full fledged Kubernetes CLI.
 As of now, it can parse _Pods, Namespaces, Clusters_ and _metadata._ Output can be customized, default is with a prompt and table.

+Refer to the official Google docs for more extensive metadata parsing.

 **More features TBD.**

 ## TODO ##